cloudfoundry/bosh-azure-cpi-release/docs/get-started/create-service-principal.md

 2. Verify that the subscription which the service principal belongs to is the same subscription that is used to create your resource group.
 (This may happen when you have multiple subscriptions.)

+3. Verify that your service principal has been assigned the correct roles according to your usage.
+For example, verify whether you can use the service principal to create the service which you want.

-3. Recreate a service principal on your tenant if the service principal is invalid.
+4. Recreate a service principal on your tenant if the service principal is invalid.

 > **NOTE:** In some cases, if the service principal is invalid, then the deployment of BOSH will fail.
 Errors in `~/run.log` will show `get_token - http error` like this [reported issue](https://github.com/cloudfoundry-incubator/bosh-azure-cpi-release/issues/49).